Bad Credit Remortgage interest rate of 2.15% variable.

 - The existing lender discount variable rate has expired

-- Existing lender fixed rate has ended
+- The existing lender fixed rate has ended.

-- An existing lender has offered you a cash incentive to refinance away from them
+- An existing lender has offered you a cash incentive to refinance away from them.

 - Existing lenders term has run out

-- Court has said you must remove the partner from the mortgage as a result of separation/divorce
+- Court has said you must remove the partner from the mortgage as a result of separation/divorce.

 - Release equity from the home to pay for a divorce settlement or stop the fire sale of other liquid assets